-Novel drugs are urgently needed to combat the emergence of bacteria multiresistant species.
+Novel drugs are urgently needed to combat the emergence of multiresistant pathogen species.
 Understanding and targeting antimicrobial resistance is one of the global health surveillance priorities.
 Our research group has a longstanding consolidated experience in the structure-functional characterization of human secreted RNases, a family of small cytotoxic proteins expressed by epithelial and blood cells upon infection.
 Host defence RNases belonging to a unique vertebrate specific gene family, show an unusual rapid evolution rate, a trait characteristic of innate immunity proteins, providing adaptation to an ever-changing pathogen exposed environment.
 Antimicrobial proteins have thus been selected through evolution to work as anti-infective agents against a wide variety of pathogen intruders.
-We are currently pursuing the development of new scaffolds by structure-based design to engineer novel antibiotics.
-In particular, we are aiming to target bacterial resistance forms, as biofilm communities and macrophage dwelling bacteria.

-- Structural – functional characterization of antimicrobial RNases
+- Structural – functional characterization of human antimicrobial RNases.

 - Patterns for host-pathogen recognition

 - Characterization of RNase activity on single stranded RNA viruses